mljar/mercury/README.md

 ## Notebook development with automatic refresh

-The Mercury `watch` command is perfect when you are creating a new notebook and would like to see how it will look like as web app with live changes.
+The Mercury `watch` command is perfect when you create a new notebook and want to see what it will look like as a web app with live changes.

 Please run the following command: